uozuAho/note_searcher/vscode/README.md

 ### Full text search

 When active, this extension indexes all .md, .txt and .log files in the currently open folder.
-As you are modifying a file, the extension window will show a list of files related to the current file, based on keywords and tags extracted from the current file.

-You can also search for files by pressing `ctrl+alt+s`.
+You can search for files by pressing `ctrl+alt+s`.
 Some example queries:

 ```
 apple banana +carrot  # file contains the word carrot, and possibly apple or banana